iyerhari5/P3-BehavioralCloning/README.md

 ### Testing for generalization

 In order to test how well the model can generalize, I used only the training data from Track 2 to create the model.
 The only change was that I increased the data augmnetation to create more samples from the input data.
-The results were quite satisfactory and the model was able to perform quite well on Track 1 even though it has never seen the track before in the training!
+The results were quite satisfactory and the model was able to perform quite well on Track 1 even though it had never seen the track before in the training!